Learning Outcomes

 Introduction

 When trust property is misapplied by a trustee or fiduciary, beneficiaries may seek remedies not only against the trustee but also against third parties who have become involved.
 One such remedy targets third parties who have received the misapplied trust property.
 This is known as recipient liability or, more commonly, knowing receipt.
 It is an equitable, fault-based liability.
 Establishing a claim requires demonstrating that the third party received assets originating from a breach of trust or fiduciary duty and possessed a level of knowledge about the breach that makes it unconscionable for them to retain the benefit of the receipt.
-This article explores the key elements required to establish this liability.
+The remedy operates as a personal claim, often expressed as an obligation to account as if the recipient were a trustee, with the possibility of concurrent proprietary claims where the property or its proceeds remain identifiable.

 Elements of Recipient Liability (Knowing Receipt)